 Grab a ripe avocado, some salsa verde (I keep a jar of the organic kind in the fridge at all times to add to my eggs, chicken, and even my guacamole if I run out of chilies), and some sour cream.
 This sauce comes together quickly and is so delicious!

-If you want a recipe for a homemade salsa verde, check out this fabulous recipe from my friend Dini over at The Flavor Bender.
+If you want a recipe for a homemade salsa verde, check out this fabulous recipe.
 It is so yummy and I was sad when I didn’t have any on hand, or all the ingredients to make it when I made this sauce the first time.

 I have since used her recipe for this sauce but don’t feel bad if you grab a jar.
 I love a shortcut just like everyone else!
 We are all so busy these days!